kyle-flynn/Paladins-2014-Griefcase/README.md

 Paladins-2014-Griefcase
 =======================

-A briefcase stocked full of grief and code in whatever we feel like.
+A briefcase stocked full of grief and code and whatever we feel like.